 - satisfy the language requirement,

 - remove all Incomplete grades,

 - complete the required minimum of 54 hours of coursework (including any credits/waivers for courses taken elsewhere), and

-• pass the PhD qualifying examination.
+- pass the PhD qualifying examination.

 Upon completion of these requirements, the department will recommend to the Dean that you be admitted to candidacy.
 Supporting documents will include a copy of your degree plan and the PhD Qualifying Examination Report and the Dean's Approval for Admission to Candidacy.
+If you will not meet the University's deadline of reaching ABD by the end of your third year, you must petition the dean of the Office of Research and Graduate Studies for a one-year extension as soon as possible.
+You should consult with your Faculty Advisor about this process.
+University policy states that only ONE one-year extension will be granted.